 Jon Young says adding the webcast has been transformational because it gives the same energy as though you were there.
 It is a highly emotional experience, as both a concert and a worship service.

 But let's back up a minute.

 “Love Beyond Borders”

 Every year the college ponders potential Christmas in Christ Chapel themes and titles, then picks one that reflects the celebration of the Nativity but through a new lens.
 For 2019, the theme is "Love Beyond Borders."
 Gustavus describes the performance as "following the incarnation story in the gospel of Matthew, connecting us to God's abundant and generous border-crossing love and inspires us to transcend borders that keep us divided from one another and God's reign of justice and compassion in our world."

 Enhancing the Performance to Give It Even Deeper Meaning

-Ten years ago, as part of the evolution of C in CC, the college decided to add some “effects” to the production so they approached Jon and Heroic Productions about renting some theater lighting.
-From there, Heroic’s involvement continued to grow, and in 2014, Jon suggested producing a live, multi-camera web stream broadcast of one of the performances, providing a front-row seat to viewers and alumni all over the world.
-Jon, Anita, and Heroic Productions were so convinced that creating this broadcast would provide multiple benefits to both the college and its music program, that they underwrote the cost of this first live stream.
-By all measures it was a resounding success, and resulted in the first of three consecutive Hermes Creative Awards, as well as a Telly Award, for Heroic.
+Ten years ago, as part of the evolution of C in CC, the college decided to add some "effects" to the production and approached Jon and Heroic Productions about renting some theater lighting.
+From there, Heroic's involvement continued to grow.
+In 2014, Jon suggested producing a live, multi-camera webstream broadcast of one of the performances, providing a front-row seat to viewers and alumni all over the world.
+Jon, Anita, and Heroic Productions were so convinced that creating this broadcast would offer multiple benefits.
+Both to the college and its music program that they underwrote the cost of this first live stream.
+By all measures, it was a resounding success resulting in its first Hermes Creative Award, followed by two more, as well as a Telly Award for Heroic.